nicorivas/BOS/README.md

 ## Installation

 Use cmake to create makefiles.
 Then just 'make'.
+It is recommended that you build in a separate directory.
+For example, from the source code parent directory:
+'''
+mkdir build
+cd build
+ccmake ../
+'''
+then choose the desired ccmake options, hit g and then c.
+If no errors were reported,
+'''
+make
+'''
+should provide you with a 'bos' executable.

 ## Usage
 Run as: